Photonic time crystals: Theory and applications: Relations to other parametric systems: Similarity and distinction

 \subsection{Comparison of time crystals and photonic time crystals}

-Photonic time crystals are fundamentally different from time crystals in condensed matter physics.
-In this subsection, we will first explain the basic concepts of time crystals and then discuss their differences from photonic time crystals.
+PTCs are fundamentally different from time crystals in condensed matter physics.
+In this subsection, we will first explain the basic concepts of time crystals and then discuss their differences from PTCs.

-Time crystals, first conceived by Frank Wilczek in 2012, are somewhat dual to spatial crystals.
-While spatial time crystals have a periodic pattern in space, and they break the continuous spatial translational symmetry due to the periodic repeating patterns, in time crystals, the particles oscillate periodically in time, which breaks continuous time translational symmetry \cite{wilczek2012quantum}.
+Time crystals, first conceived by Frank Wilczek in 2012, are to some extent dual to spatial crystals.
+While spatial time crystals have a periodic pattern in space, and they break the continuous spatial translational symmetry due to the periodic repeating patterns, in time crystals, the particles oscillate periodically in time in a harmonic manner, which breaks continuous time translational symmetry \cite{wilczek2012quantum}.
 Time crystals represent a new phase of matter, which is of fundamental importance to material science.
-As they bear similarity to the photonic time crystals considered in this tutorial, we would like to elaborate on them shortly to distinguish them clearly.
+As they bear similarity to the PTCs considered in this tutorial, we would like to elaborate on them shortly to distinguish them clearly.

 The originally proposed time crystals by Frank Wilczek were supposed to oscillate at their ground state in thermal equilibrium in a closed system, without energy exchange with the external surroundings.
 Such oscillation is spontaneous and is caused by the interactions of the particles themselves.
 In time crystals, the Hamiltonian does not change in time, while the particles periodically oscillate in time and persist forever.
 However, it was later demonstrated by Watanabe and Oshikawa that such a self-sustained motion quantum system is fundamentally forbidden \cite{watanabe2015absence} since it violates the laws of thermodynamics and quantum mechanics.
 In 2017, Yao, {\it et al.} pointed out that in a non-equilibrium open system pumped by a periodic drive, the persistent oscillation of particles is possible \cite{yao2017discrete}.
 In other words, if energy exchange with the external environment (open system) is allowed, the idea of a time crystal can still be realized.
 These are called discrete time crystals because they exhibit discrete time translational symmetry.
 External periodic forces should drive discrete time crystals.
 This force keeps the system out of equilibrium.
 However, the system's response to this driving force exhibits a periodicity that is \textit{different} (usually an integer multiple) from that of the driving force itself.
 This incoherence of the particle oscillation and the external pump indicates that the oscillation of particles is mainly caused by the interactions of particles themselves rather than directly driven by the external pump.
 It is a kind of semi-spontaneous oscillation.
 The most important feature of a discrete time crystal is that it is robust to the interaction strength among particles and the imperfection in the driving pulses \cite{yao2017discrete,choi2016observation}, showing the characteristics of a new phase of matter.